 Outsource School co-founder Nathan Hirsch credits the fact that he went on over 300 podcasts to grow FreeUp to 8 figures in revenue in 5 years while competing with big names like Fiverr and Upwork.

-Outsource School has an entire course on this process (you can learn more about that here) but Nathan and I created a 15 minute mini training that will help get you headed in the right direction.
+Outsource School has an entire formula on this process (you can learn more about that here).

 6. General Research